SOUTHWESTERN HOUSE

 Few plants grew around the house and many of those that did were nonnative species that could easily overrun the rest of the preserve over time.
 Unfortunately, the very few species that the last owner had planted were several exotic tree species known to escape from backyards and into the landscape at large – African Sumac and Chilean Mesquite.
 These were soon on our “hit-list” along with riffs of nonnative Tumbleweed, Lehmann’s Lovegrass, Bermuda Grass, Natal Grass, and others.
 Left to their own devices, these species from foreign lands might well overwhelm and dominate the native vegetation at Raven’s Nest.

 Needless to say, the gauntlet was set down.
-From the get-go Vincent and Claudia made a long-term commitment to try to eradicate the nonnative plants via ecologically friendly practices that included hand-pulling non-native species and using them as mulch for native species.
+From the get-go Vincent and Claudia made a long-term commitment to try to eradicate the nonnative plants via ecologically friendly practices that included hand-pulling non-native species and using them as mulch for native ones.
 Simultaneously, Vincent planted hundreds of native plants of dozens of local species around the house and other existing structures.
 Vincent and Claudia were determined to transform the lunar look circumnavigating their house with one that supported biodiversity.
 With “plant it and they will come” as their motto, their hard work had begun in earnest!
 Their loving dedication from 2008 – 2025 is reflected in the breathtaking transformation they have accomplished together.
 Enjoy the amazing and inspiring Tour below!

 2008 – 2025 ECOLOGICAL RESTORATION